 Importantly, resource mobilization must ensure that it effectively reaches the poorest and most vulnerable people in a country, and to that end coordination efforts will require commitment to more funding for the poorest countries.
 (Partners in Health)

 You can see the full package of over 300 pages of comments here.
-You can also read selected comments from PHM friends Partners in Health, Wemos, Health Alliance International, UHC2030, Population Services International, and Women Deliver here.
+You can also read selected comments from PHM friends Partners in Health, Wemos, Health Alliance International, UHC2030, Public Services International, and Women Deliver here.

 The GAP will be officially launched at the UN General Assembly that opens on 17 September.
 We will be following closely to ascertain whether and how civil society inputs were integrated into the GAP.
 We’ll also be following other summits and high-level meetings, including the Climate Summit, the high-level meeting on Universal Health Coverage, and the SDG Summit, to see how the GAP informs these meetings and their outcomes.